 I often wonder how different pioneers would have been if they’d had access to a 7+Eleven every five miles on their journey.

 Their definition of wants and needs looked different from ours.
 But just because we have more chances to spend doesn’t mean we shouldn’t examine ourselves to learn more about the things we don’t need.

 Wants vs Needs

 Ancestors.
 How would people from other times look at the item I’d like to buy?
 Would my relatives from the depression era think it was frivolous spending?
-Would my immigrant relatives find it ridiculous to buy something they could make themselves instead?
+Would my immigrant ancestors find it ridiculous to buy something they could make themselves instead?